Sanoussi Jackou: Sixth Republic

 The resulting draft of the National Assembly's internal regulations was adopted by a unanimous vote.
-Jackou presided for the last time on November 25, 2009, when the deputies unanimously elected Seyni Oumarou as President of the National Assembly.
+Jackou presided over the National Assembly for the last time on November 25, 2009, when the deputies unanimously elected Seyni Oumarou as President of the National Assembly.
 Oumarou praised Jackou for the "diligence" he showed in presiding over the initial meetings.
 Shortly thereafter, when the National Assembly's permanent commissions were established, Jackou was again designated as President of the Economic Affairs and Planning Commission.

 In the local elections held on 27 December 2009, Jackou was elected as a municipal councillor in Dakoro.
 On 18 February 2010, President Tandja was ousted in a military coup d'état.
 A junta called the Supreme Council for the Restoration of Democracy (CSRD) took power and immediately dissolved the National Assembly, along with other state institutions.

 Jackou supported the candidacy of Mahamadou Issoufou in the second round of the January–February 2011 presidential election, declaring that "the time has come for Mahamadou Issoufou to lead Niger".
 Issoufou won the election; after he took office as President, he appointed Jackou as Special Adviser to the President, with the rank of Minister, on 20 April 2011.

 At the PNA-Aloumat's fifth ordinary congress in February 2014, Jackou was re-elected as party leader.